InstituteforDiseaseModeling/idmtools/docs/parameter-sweeps.rst

 - add_sweep_definition
 - add_multiple_parameter_sweep_definition

 Generally add_sweep_definition is used; however, in scenarios where you need to add multiple parameters to the sweep definition you use add_multiple_parameter_sweep_definiton - as seen in `idmtools.examples.python_model.multiple_parameter_sweeping.py`.
+More specifically, add_multiple_parameter_sweep_definition is used for sweeping with the same definition callback that takes multiple parameters, where the parameters can be a list of arguments or a list of keyword arguments.
+The sweep function will do cross-product sweeps between the parameters.

 Creating sweeps without builders
 --------------------------------